 there is still resentment in some quarters when Tree Swallows compete for bluebird

-boxes, and an ignorant minority of bluebird hobbyists feels free to destroy swallow
+boxes, and a minority, hopefully very small, of bluebird hobbyists feels free to

-nests and eggs they discover in their boxes.
-This is both sad and unnecessary, to say
+destroy swallow nests and eggs they discover in their boxes.
+This is both sad and

-nothing of immoral and illegal, since there are accepted management techniques
+unnecessary, to say nothing of immoral and illegal, since there are accepted

-that can reduce most strife between the species.
+management techniques that can reduce most strife between the species.
+In the

 Spacing nest boxes for bluebirds:

 Much competition between Tree Swallows and bluebirds would be eliminated if

 bluebird hobbyists simply followed accepted box spacing guidelines.
 Since bluebirds